-The DfE guidance "Teaching Online Safety in Schools" (2019) also outlines how schools can ensure their pupils understand how to stay safe and behave online as part of forthcoming and existing curriculum requirements www.gov.uk/government/publications/teaching-online-safety-in-schools.
+The DfE guidance Teaching Online Safety in Schools (2023) also outlines how schools can ensure their pupils understand how to stay safe and behave online as part of forthcoming and existing curriculum requirements.

-Where children are asked to learn online at home our school ensures this is done safely by referencing key guidance such as safeguarding in schools colleges and other providers, safeguarding and remote education and advice from the London Grid for Learning.
+Where children are asked to learn online at home, our school ensures this is done safely by referencing key guidance such as Providing remote education: guidance for schools, Safeguarding and remote education and advice from the London Grid for Learning.

-20. Children requiring mental health support
+21. Children requiring mental health support

 Our school recognises that it has an important role to play in supporting the mental health and wellbeing of our students.
-We also recognise that in some cases, mental health problems can be an indicator that a child has suffered, or is at risk of suffering abuse, neglect of exploitation.
+We also recognise that in some cases, mental health problems can be an indicator that a child has suffered, or is at risk of suffering abuse, neglect or exploitation.
 The designated safeguarding lead will regularly liaise with the senior mental health lead where safeguarding concerns are linked to mental health to ensure there is an effective and appropriate response by school.
 Within our school we adopt a whole school approach to mental health and wellbeing, which includes promoting positive mental health, wellbeing and resilience across the whole school community.
+Mrs G Murphy is the named senior mental health lead.